 741a, Advanced Studies in Modern Architecture.
 3 credits.
 A research seminar on selected topics in the history and theory of modern architecture.
 (This course satisfies the M.Arch.
 I History and Theory elective requirement.)
 Limited enrollment.
+(Not offered in 2003-2004.)
 Vincent Scully.